thepixelage/craft-productlabels/README.md

 ## Managing Product Labels

-Product labels come with a set of these native fields that control when a product label should be displayed:
+Product labels come with a set of these setting fields that control when a product label should be displayed:

 | Setting       | Description                                                                                                                            |
 |---------------|----------------------------------------------------------------------------------------------------------------------------------------|